devbeatriz/devbeatriz/README.md

 ## Hello there, stranger

 I often program as a hobby. <br>
-🌱 I’m currently learning Python
+🌱 I’m currently learning Automation

 ## Curiosities about me
 * **Interests:** Python, Automation, Databases, and Development.